rwev/rwev.gitlab.io/content/articles/drafts/oss--web-based-power.md

 Essentially, web-based software products are a source of revenue dampen the volatility on the income statement.

-### The Possible Downside...
-While web-based development seems like a win for every angle for the customers, it is almost so for the developers.

-Managing a web-based application is more work for the people who develop is, because they need to manage it as well.

-> All the programmers have to be to some degree system administrators as well.
-When you’re hosting software, someone has to be watching the servers, and in practice the only people who can do this properly are the ones who wrote the software.

-It's a never ending developing, pushing, and monitoring process, which is very hard to hire out.
-The developers also know the code well enough to fix it in an emergency.

-> Web-based software is never going to be something you write, check in, and go home.
-It’s a live thing, running on your servers right now.It’s a live thing, running on your servers right now.
-A bad bug might not just crash one user’s process; it could crash them all.
-If a bug in your code corrupts some data on disk, you have to fix it.

-He described this evolved culture of the next wave of companies to host their software in the cloud as a typical startup, but on steroids.

-> In a startup writing web-based applications, everything you associate with startups is taken to an extreme.
-You can write and launch a product with even fewer people and even less money.
-You have to be even faster, and you can get away with being more informal.

-The internet is always awake, and so are your competitors.
-You don't go home a winner until your competitors let you.
-With such fortunes at stake, concession doesn't arrive quickly.
-In the words of the great General James Mattis: "no war is over until the enemy says it's over.
-We may think it over, we may declare it over, but in fact, the enemy gets a vote."

-> Web-based software never ships.
-You can work 16-hour days for as long as you want to.
-And because you can, and your competitors can, you tend to be forced to.
-You can, so you must.
-It’s Parkinson’s Law running in reverse.

 ### In Summary
 The argument for web-based applications ultimately can be boiled down to raw economics.